Finns841594/intTest/README.md

 ### Highlighting Bug

 When placing a product, it will only attached on walls, but somehow the furnitures are also highlighted.
-Function-wise this does not cause error (product will not attach on furnitures even though they are highlighted), but I should figure out why.
+Function-wise this does not cause error (product will not attach on furnitures even though they are highlighted).
+I spend some time but didn't figure out why, so I skipped temporally.

 ### Orgnizing the contexts